Vi acquires wireless earbud startup Skybuds

 Skybuds’ premium sound tech and Vi’s expertise in biometrics and artificial intelligence could be a potent mix.

-Vi’s earbuds sport biosensors that monitor heart rate, motion, elevation, distance, speed, calories, and heart rate variability.
-And its machine learning-powered running coach — created from “hundreds of thousands” of audio recordings — analyzes performance data, providing feedback in real time and delivering insights like weight loss, injury prevention, and stress levels.
+Vi’s earbuds sport biosensors that monitor heart rate, motion, elevation, distance, speed, calories burned, and heart rate variability.
+And its machine learning-powered running coach — created from “hundreds of thousands” of audio recordings — analyzes performance data, providing feedback in real time and delivering insights about weight loss, injury prevention, and stress levels.

 The earbuds also have unique integration with Apple Music and Spotify, allowing wearers to queue up songs that match the beats per minute of the recommended running pace.
 And they support third-party fitness platforms like Google Fit, Apple HealthKit, and Strava.